GNAR1ZARD/cyberjutsu/README.md

-Welcome to the Cyberjutsu blog – a collection of tech write-ups, guides, and reflections shared with the community.
+Welcome to Cyberjutsu – a collection of tech write-ups, guides, and reflections shared with the community.
 This repository hosts the markdown files that are automatically turned into blog posts via GitHub Pages.

 ## About